-Back when computers filled whole rooms, Digital Equipment Corporation - or Digital, as they were better known - were one of the world's leading manufacturers of mainframes and minicomputers.
+Back when computers filled whole rooms, Digital Equipment Corporation — or Digital, as they were better known — was one of the world's leading manufacturers of mainframes and minicomputers.

 The photo above shows an early mainframe computer in action, thanks to this Flickr user.

-The domain was acquired by London-based web publishing business Quality Nonsense Ltd. The domain was bought for a project scheduled for 2015.
+The domain was acquired by London-based Quality Nonsense Ltd, which publishes sites for webmasters like WhoIsHostingThis.com.
+The domain was bought for a project scheduled for 2015.
+Want to be the first to find out what the future holds for this historic domain?
+Sign up for the newsletter above.

 Q: Is the Digital.com domain for sale?